-We know that healthy habits make sense and can increase our quality of life.
-Good health helps us control our weight, improves our mood, helps us fight disease, boosts our energy, and increases our longevity.
+We know that healthy habits and healthy communities can increase our quality of life.
+Good health helps us improve our mood, helps us fight disease, boosts our energy, and increases academic achievement in the classroom.

 Our work in primary health care access and prevention is aimed at improving the quality and delivery of health care for children in Austin and the surrounding areas.
 We achieve that goal through support for nonprofit health clinics’ programming and infrastructure.
 As a result of the efforts of many nonprofits in Central Texas, children and families gain:

 - Better access to quality health care services.